 What to do with used pallets?

-This process occurs over and over again until the pallets are no longer functional – which can take years.
-Extending the lifetime of your pallets and being able to trace them to their end destination points are just a couple advantages of many that accompanies pallet recovery systems.
+This process occurs over and over again until the pallets are no longer functional.
+Extending the lifetime of your pallets and being able to trace them to their end destination points are just a couple of the advantages to utilizing recycled pallets.
 Keep reading to learn about more benefits associated with pallet recycling through a recovery and repair plan.

 4 Benefits of Pallet Recycling and Recovery